tmthrgd/ip-blocker-agent/ip-blocker-agent/README.md

 +2001:db8::/32 add IPv6 route range.*
 -ip[/block] does the inverse of the above operations and removes the IP address(es).
 ! clears all IP addresses.
+s/path/to/file saves the blocklist to the specified path.
+l/path/to/file loads the blocklist from the specified path.
 b starts batching and will withhold all updates until batching is ended.
 B ends batching.
 q quits the program.